Ashish-Chokhani/Strife/README.md

 # Strife

 ## Introduction
-This problem analyzes a distributed payment processing platform that leverages gRPC for inter-service communication.
+This project analyzes a distributed payment processing platform that leverages gRPC for inter-service communication.
 The system employs a three-component architecture consisting of a Gateway Server, multiple Bank Servers, and a Client Application.
 Key features include Two-Phase Commit transaction protocol, offline payment processing, transaction monitoring, and secure authentication mechanisms.
 The analysis covers system architecture, protocol implementation, fault tolerance mechanisms, and identifies strengths of the system.

 ## System Assumptions
 1. Registered users can be directly extracted from the file